Croham (ward)

 Croham was a ward in the London Borough of Croydon, London in the United Kingdom, covering part of the Croham Hurst and South Croydon.

 The ward returned three councillors every four years to Croydon Council.
-At the 2002 election, Maria Gatland, Michael Neal and Jason Perry were elected, as Conservative Party candidates, positions which they subsequently retained in the 2006, 2010 and 2014 elections.
+At the 2002 election, Maria Gatland, Michael Neal and Jason Perry were elected, as Conservative Party candidates, positions which they retained in the 2006, 2010 and 2014 elections.
 At the 2011 Census the population of the ward was 15,790.

 The ward was in Croydon South constituency held by Chris Philp MP, one of the safest Conservative seats in London.